jpgates28/InRhythmChallenge/README.md

 https://github.com/jpgates28/InRhythmChallenge.git

 ## Usage
-This project can be used to implement the pagination of UI components.
+This project is a utility class helpful for querying paging information.

 ## How to run
 1. Import this project using Github link - Refer respository details